 Just like when you go to a job interview, the first impression you give a professional connection or a recruiter on LinkedIn matters.
 Your photo is an important part of your profile along with your employment history, testimonials, and other qualifications.

 Reasons why having an updated professional photo on LinkedIn matter so much:

 - When you meet for the first time a LinkedIn contact in person, they will be able to recognize you because of your photo.

-- When you send a LinkedIn invitation to connect with someone, they will feel comfortable accepting as they can put a name to a face.
+- When you send a LinkedIn invitation to connect with someone, they will feel comfortable accepting it as they can put a name to a face.
 Some people won’t even connect with you if don’t have a profile picture.

 - A photo humanizes your profile and makes you appear more approachable, confident, and professional.
-This helps to build trust with potential contacts, helps you get noticed, and may help you get a new job.
+This helps to build trust with potential contacts, help you get noticed, and may help you get a new job.

 Myth #1 – it is too expensive, I cannot afford it.

 Just ask yourself – how much does a lost opportunity cost?
 Can we put a price tag on it?
 How costly is a wrong first impression you make on a recruiter who sees a photo that does not look professional and misrepresents you?